Prgrmmrjns/kraken_bot/README.md

 - Add deep learning models (LSTM, Transformers)
 - Improve feature engineering with more technical indicators
 - Add feature importance analysis and selection
+- Continuous download of new data and model retraining

 ### 3. Trading Strategies
 - Implement short selling for bear markets